Facility Rules and Policies

 Many wildlife-oriented recreational opportunities are offered at Charles M. Russell Refuge, including hunting, fishing, photography, wildlife observation, and hiking.

-- Travel on closed roads and off-road travel is prohibited.
+• Travel on closed roads and off-road travel is prohibited.

-- Day use parking must be immediately adjacent to an open numbered road.
+• Day use parking must be immediately adjacent to an open numbered road.

-- Hard-surfaced, all-weather roads are limited to U.S. Highway 191 on the western end of the Refuge and several highways around Fort Peck on the eastern end of the Refuge.
+• Paved roads are limited to U.S. Highway 191 on the western end of the Refuge and several highways around Fort Peck on the eastern end of the Refuge.

-- Graveled roads include 101, 102, 103, 104, 105, 106, 107, 213, 321, and 531.
+• Graveled roads include 101, 102, 103, 104, 105, 106, 107, 213, 321, and 531.
 Road 201 is only graveled to the Rock Creek Boat Ramp.

-- For updated road conditions and seasonal road closures, visitors should contact the Refuge staff, check the Refuge website, or check locally before traveling off main highways.
+• For updated road conditions and seasonal road closures, visitors should check the Refuge website, contact the Refuge staff, or check locally before traveling off main highways.

-- Off-road travel is prohibited (this includes shoreline travel and travel to retrieve game).
+• Travel on closed roads and off-road travel is prohibited.
+This includes shoreline travel and travel to retrieve game.

 All-terrain Vehicles

-- ATVs include motorcycles, quadracycles, UTVs, etc.
+• ATVs include motorcycles, quadracycles, UTVs, etc.

-- In order to operate on open Refuge roads, ATV operators must follow all mechanized vehicle regulations above, as well as the following regulations:
+• To operate on open Refuge roads, ATV operators must possess a proper driver’s license and follow all mechanized vehicle regulations.

-- ATVs belonging to Montana residents must be street legal and must have a license plate, brake lights, and rear-view mirror.
+• ATVs belonging to Montana residents must be street legal and must have a license plate, brake lights, and rear-view mirror.

 Bicycles